grafana/loki/docs/sources/alerting/_index.md

 /tmp/loki/rules/<tenant id>/rules1.yaml
                            /rules2.yaml
 ```
-Yaml files are expected to be in the [Prometheus format](#Prometheus_Compatible) but include LogQL expressions as specified in the beginning of this doc.
+Yaml files are expected to be [Prometheus compatible](#Prometheus_Compatible) but include LogQL expressions as specified in the beginning of this doc.

 ## Future improvements